JarvyJ/HomeIntent/docs/docs/reference/developer/local-development.md

 docker-compose up
 ```

-Below mentions some of the caveats and alternative ways to do development on just a few components if needed.
+Below mentions some of the caveats of containerized development and how to do run certain components as needed.
+We want to make the local development experience better, and will look for ways to do that in the future!

 ## Docs Development
 The docs container will spin up a local mkdocs server and will hot reload as the Markdown files in the `docs` directory are changed.
 If you want to only work on docs, you can spin it up with the following command: